 and tree resins infused with finely ground earth pigments) was applied liberally.

 4/0 steel wool was used on areas where there were excessive

 All the chairs had areas of minute splintering, which is problematic due to fabric catching on the area and pulling large chunks of the frame away.
 In these areas a very fine sandpaper was covered in wax and gently used to smooth the dangerous splinters off, while slightly pigmenting the open grain.

 Note: Scratches exhibiting in final finish images around new dowels are not caused by MPFC.
-We did not level the dowels after they were inserted into the chair mortices because of the risk of damaging the original finish, however, in the original production by Stickley there were several areas where the dowels were leveled and scratches and saw chatter marks were produced around the dowel mortice walls.
+We did not level the dowels after they were inserted into the chair mortises because of the risk of damaging the original finish, however, in the original production by Stickley there were several areas where the dowels were leveled and scratches and saw chatter marks were produced around the dowel mortise walls.

 We also found several tear outs and